 Our collaborative practice is guided by spatial practitioners who listen, move, and breathe with their surroundings.
 Instead of envisioning buildings or architectural theories from a distance or behind a desk, we value hands-on experimentation and full body immersion in the landscape.

 In indoor and outdoor studios, we experiment and improvise, create and contemplate.
 In a sunny workshop, we carefully rehearse the complexities of our projects, tracing and tweaking spatial arrangements with our bodies.
 In the garden, we are immersed in an intensive play with the wind and the soil.
 In the conscious-body-spaces we explore contemplative and performative practices, from body-weather to breath work.
-Performing the Unknown In a spacious studio we have established a movement practice that challenges our cognitive and sensitive capacities.
+Ritual spaces stimulate entrainment and mutual corporation, aligning our personal rhythms with those of the earth, and in a spacious studio we have established a movement practice that challenges our cognitive and sensitive capacities.
+Performing the Unknown

 I long for a creative practice that moves beyond generally accepted conventions – clean and comfortable – in favour of spatial rituals that embrace the unknown.
 Transforming architecture from a practice of master builders to a craft that foregrounds ecological relationships.